 - DL developers, researchers, and group managers

 - ML engineers

-Success with deep learning requires understanding more than just TensorFlow or Keras.
-When organizations first begin to deploy deep learning, we find they are often faced with a similar set of challenges: their DL developers might understand how to train a single model in principle, but can they make deep learning work in practice?
-Common questions include:
+Success with deep learning (DL) requires understanding more than just TensorFlow or Keras.
+When organizations first begin to deploy deep learning, they’re often faced with a similar set of challenges: their DL developers might understand how to train a single model in principle, but they may not be able to make DL work in practice.

-This tutorial will offer an overview of these challenges, summarize relevant research and state-of-the-art algorithms where appropriate, and discuss popular software tools.
-Tutorial participants will work through several hands-on examples of how to use the software tools discussed to solve practical DL challenges.
+Neil Conway and Yoav Zimmerman provide you with an overview of these challenges, summarize relevant research and state-of-the-art algorithms where appropriate, and discuss popular software tools.
+You’ll have the opportunity to work through several hands-on examples of how to use the software tools to solve practical DL challenges.

-Tutorial attendees should leave the session with a clear understanding that: (A) success in DL is about more than just training a single model with TensorFlow (B) the common pitfalls that organizations face when adopting DL © a summary of best practices and software tools for dealing with these pitfalls.
+Success in DL is about more than just training a single model with TensorFlow.
+You’ll know the common pitfalls that organizations face when adopting DL and have a summary of best practices and software tools for dealing with these pitfalls.

 Materials or downloads needed in advance

-Neil Conway is the co-founder and CTO of Determined AI, a startup building software to make deep learning developers dramatically more productive.
-Before founding Determined AI, Neil was a technical lead at Mesosphere and earned a PhD in computer science from UC Berkeley, where he performed research in distributed systems and large-scale data management.
-He has been a major contributor to several notable open source projects, including Apache Mesos and Postgres.
+Neil Conway is the cofounder and CTO of Determined AI, a startup building software to make deep learning developers dramatically more productive.
+Previously, Neil was a technical lead at Mesosphere and earned a PhD in computer science from the University of California, Berkeley.
+Neil has also been a leader and major contributor to several notable open source projects, including Apache Mesos and PostgreSQL.

-Yoav Zimmerman is a software engineer at Determined AI, where he works closely with leading organizations to help them apply deep learning successfully using Determined’s cutting-edge software.
-Prior to Determined AI, Yoav worked on knowledge representation at Google.
-Yoav holds a B. Sc. from UCLA.
+Yoav Zimmerman is a software engineer at Determined AI, where he works closely with leading organizations to help them apply deep learning successfully using Determined AI’s cutting-edge software.
+Previously, Yoav worked on knowledge representation at Google.
+He holds a BSc from UCLA.

 Leave a Comment or Question